What are the issues with the proposed development at the Junction?

 - This confirmed the pattern at City Council meetings, where those concerned by the Junction plan have vastly outnumbered those speaking for it.
 Those speaking against the plan at City Council have been notable for racial and income diversity, and for including Junction shoppers, workers, residents, and business owners.

-- We (CVTJ) have over 1000 concerned citizens on our email list, and over 900 signatures on our petition asking the Council to vote NO on the plan.
+- We (CVT) have over 1000 concerned citizens on our email list, and over 900 signatures on our petition asking the Council to vote NO on the plan.

 Where are we in the process?

-- The complete traffic studies (one commissioned by the developer, one commissioned by the city) were just delivered.
-They show that the development will cause traffic at the Junction to “fail” (in terms of minutes spent at each light).
+- Two completed traffic studies (one commissioned by the developer, one commissioned by the city) showed that any new development in the area will cause traffic at the Junction to “fail” (in terms of minutes spent at each light).

 - The traffic experts suggest a complete redesign of the Junction layout, rerouting Sycamore to run through what is now the triangle park (BY Morrison Park) to Carroll Ave, and moving the historic pavilion.
-It is unclear how or why the City would go ahead with a big development at the Junction before restructuring the layout of roadways, or how they would expect these two major projects to happen simultaneously.
+They also admitted that “induced demand” means traffic at the Junction would increase after any roadway improvement and cause a return to gridlock.
+It is unclear how or why the City would go ahead with a big development at the Junction before restructuring the layout of roadways, who would pay for that roadway restructuring, and how they would expect these two major projects to happen simultaneously.

 - The City requires an Equity Impact Statement for every City project.
 Right now, two different Equity statements have been issued, but City officials admit that both were inadequate, and they have said they are “revisiting” the statement.
 (The first statement found no effect on Racial Equity with the development, the second found an improvement based on pedestrian ability to cross the Junction traffic, which made no sense).